Fortify the Shortest Stave in Attention: Enhancing Context Awareness of Large Language Models for Effective Tool Use: The Waveform of Attention Score Before Softmax

 Formally, the inner-product between query vectors at position $m$ and key vectors at position $n$ within Transformer models utilizing RoPE can be formulated as:

 where $x$ is the $d$-dimensional input of the current Transformer layer, and $\theta_j = B^{-\frac{2j}{d}}$.

 When $q_m$ and $k_n$ are identical, the inner-product reaches its maximum value.
-For computational simplicity, we assume them as all-one vectors to derive the upper bound (UB) of the inner-product (attention score before softmax):
+For computational simplicity, we assume them as all-one vectors to derive the waveform ($\mathcal{W}$) of the inner-product (attention score before softmax):

-Figure~\ref{fig:demo}(a) illustrates the visualization of $UB$ with base = 10,000.
+Figure~\ref{fig:motivation}(c) illustrates the visualization of $\mathcal{W}$ with base = 10,000.
 Figure~\ref{fig:selection}(b) results from varying base with values from our searched set $\mathcal{B}_{c}$.
 These figures demonstrate the horizontal axis as the relative position between $k_n$ and $q_m$.